pivotal/docs-tas-adapter/troubleshooting.md

 # Troubleshoot Application Service Adapter

-This topic collects documentation related to the generic techniques for diagnosing the system health as well as specific steps to be taken in known scenarios.
+This topic documents generic techniques for diagnosing the system health as well as specific steps to be taken in known scenarios.

 ## <a id="generic-troubleshooting-techniques"></a>Generic troubleshooting techniques